Blood-Asp/GT5-Unofficial/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure any new build dependencies are noted within the PR details and why it's a valid requirement.
 2. Try ensure that the build works successfully and attempt to test it yourself thoroughly.
+3. Please open a new PR for each issue you wish to resolve instead of fixing ten bugs in one go.
+This makes review easier, thank you.
-3. You will have the Pull Request merged in once you have the sign-off of tone other developer & @Blood-Asp, also whenever @Blood-Asp finds time.
+4. You will have the Pull Request merged in once you have the sign-off of tone other developer & @Blood-Asp, also whenever @Blood-Asp finds time.

 ## Standard of Quality